andyatkinson/andyatkinson.github.io/_posts/2024-09-15-solid-queue-mission-control-rails-postgresql.md

 ---

 ## Why Solid Queue?
 Background jobs are commonly used in Ruby on Rails apps to perform any work possible outside of an HTTP request.
 A classic example is sending an email notification.
-Sending email outside of a request separates its latency from request processing.
+Sending email from a background job places the latency there, outside of processing the request.

 In the 2010s, Sidekiq seemed to become the most popular choice, usable as a free open source version, or a commercial Pro version.
 Sidekiq uses Redis to persist the job data.